olavt/matter-electricity-meter/README.md

 ### What you will need

-- A PC running Windows as the development workstation.
+- A computer running Windows as the development workstation.
 - Install Simplicity Studio V5 from Silicon Labs.
 - Silicon Labs EFR32xG24 Explorer Kit Board (EK2703A).
 - Mikro Elektronika M-BUS SLAVE CLICK

-This article assumes that you have already installed Simplicity Studio V5 with Simplicity SDK Suite v2024.12.0 and Silicon Labs Matter 2.5.0.
+This article assumes that you have already installed Simplicity Studio V5 with Simplicity SDK Suite v2025.6.0 and Silicon Labs Matter 2.6.0.

 ## Mount the Mikro Elektronika M-BUS SLAVE CLICK